CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 2. Producer
 - DEFINE_int32(camera,                    -1,             "The camera index for cv::VideoCapture.
 Integer in the range [0, 9].
 Select a negative number (by default), to auto-detect and open the first available camera.");
 - DEFINE_string(camera_resolution,        "-1x-1",        "Set the camera resolution (either `--camera` or `--flir_camera`). `-1x-1` will use the default 1280x720 for `--camera`, or the maximum flir camera resolution available for `--flir_camera`");
-- DEFINE_double(camera_fps,               30.0,           "Frame rate for the webcam (only used when saving video from webcam).
+- DEFINE_double(camera_fps,               30.0,           "Frame rate for the webcam/flir_camera (also used when saving video).
 Set this value to the minimum value between the OpenPose displayed speed and the webcam real frame rate.");
 - DEFINE_string(video,                    "",             "Use a video file instead of the camera.
 Use `examples/media/video.avi` for our default example video.");
 - DEFINE_string(image_dir,                "",             "Process a directory of images.
 Use `examples/media/` for our default example folder with 20 images.
 Read all standard formats (jpg, png, bmp, etc.).");
 - DEFINE_bool(flir_camera,                false,          "Whether to use FLIR (Point-Grey) stereo camera.");